marcuswangweihow/FBDD/README.md

 - [Docking\_4MZI\_roscovitine](#docking_4mzi_roscovitine)

 -------------------------------------------------------------------------------
+# Frag_to_lead
+This folder contains the data and results for a fragment to lead workflow with using aLMMD (accelerated Ligand-Mapping Molecular Dynamics).

 # Frag_to_lead_4MZI
-This folder contains the data and results for a fragment to lead workflow with 4MZI using aLMMD (accelerated Ligand-Mapping Molecular Dynamics).
+This folder contains the data and results for a fragment to lead workflow using aLMMD (accelerated Ligand-Mapping Molecular Dynamics) with 4MZI.

 The entire workflow can be shown as:
 ## 🧬 Workflow Overview